EAimTY/bing-dict-telegram-bot/README.md

 Or using inline mode (inline mode for bot needs to be enabled in `@botfather` settings):

-Just enter `@bot_username word / phrase` in any chat and select the result when you need a translate
+Just enter `@bot_username word / phrase` in any chat and select the result

 ## Build

-Rust Nightly is required.
+Require Rust 1.59 or above

 ```bash
 $ git clone https://github.com/EAimTY/bing-dict-telegram-bot && cd bing-dict-telegram-bot